Psalm 63: 2-6, 8-9

 Only here in the Old Testament is anything prized above life — in this case, the authentic covenant bond of God’s lovingkindness (hesed).

 Thus will I bless you while I live; lifting up my hands, I will call upon your name.

-Uplifted hands is a traditional stance of prayer, reinforcing the image of liturgical prayer in the Temple.
+Uplifted hands is a traditional posture of prayer, reinforcing the image of liturgical prayer in the temple.

 The satisfaction that comes with the experience of God is compared to a sumptuous feast.
 While such a banquet satisfies physical need, it is understood here figuratively as indicating the satisfaction the soul experiences.